readium/architecture/proposals/001-file-format-api.md

     * We can provide several from different sources as fallbacks, e.g. from a local path and a download URL.
   * (optional) `mediaTypes`
     * Media type hints to be used by the sniffers.
-    * We can provide several from different sources as fallbacks, e.g. from a `Link.href`, from a `Content-Type` HTTP header or from a database.
+    * We can provide several from different sources as fallbacks, e.g. from a `Link.type`, from a `Content-Type` HTTP header or from a database.
   * (optional) `sniffers`
     * List of content sniffers used to determine the format.
     * A reading app can support additional formats by giving `Format.defaultSniffers + CustomSniffer()`.